-When considering the question of data standards, in addition to considering the appropriateness of those standards adopted by other RFMOs, it is also important to consider member State data handling capabilities.
+When considering the question of data standards, in addition to considering the science and management needs, it is also important to consider member State data handling capabilities.
 An appreciation of member State capabilities will ensure that standards are agreed that can realistically be achieved.
-Equally, a clear understanding of the weaknesses in member State data handling capabilities will facilitate identification of aspects where Commission financial and technical assistance could improve capacity towards achieving data standardisation goals, particularly in the case of developing countries.

-This provision is emphasised in the Convention text, which states:
+Equally, a clear understanding of weaknesses in member State data collection and data handling programmes will help the Commission to identify where assistance, whether financial or technical, could be applied towards achieving data standardisation goals.
+The provision of technical and financial assistance towards this end is emphasised in the Convention text, which states: